Automattic/jetpack-licensing-api/integration-docs/README.md

 ```
 _Note: WP CLI usage requires that license keys are formatted as JSON._

-Upon updating the license keys, Jetpack will automatically attach them to the site.
-If Jetpack is not connected, the licenses will be automatically attached whenever the end user connects Jetpack.
+Upon updating the license keys, Jetpack will automatically assign them to the site.
+If Jetpack is not connected, the licenses will be automatically assigned whenever the end user connects Jetpack.

+_Note: While testing the integration, it's crucial to have connected Jetpack on the testing site.
+You can connect Jetpack either before or after setting the licenses.
+This step is essential because it's the only way you can check if the license is assigned to your site and everything works as expected.
+Otherwise, an issue (e.g. a typo in the license or in the WordPress option name) might happen during the process of setting the licenses, and you won't be able to see it until Jetpack is connected._